Coventry: Economy

-Historically Coventry was the most important seat of ribbon-making in the UK.
+Historically, Coventry was the most important seat of ribbon-making in the UK.
 In this industry it competed locally with Norwich and Leicester and internationally with Saint-Étienne in France.

 Coventry has been a centre of motor and cycle manufacturing.
-Starting with Coventry Motette, The Great Horseless Carriage Company, Swift Motor Company, Humber, Hillman, Riley, Francis-Barnett and Daimler and the Triumph motorcycle having its origins in 1902 in a Coventry factory.
-The Massey Ferguson tractor factory was situated on Banner Lane, Tile Hill, until it closed in the late 1990s.
+Starting with Coventry Motette, The Great Horseless Carriage Company, Swift Motor Company, Humber, Hillman, Riley, Francis-Barnett and Daimler and Triumph motorcycles having its origins in 1902 in a Coventry factory.
+The Massey Ferguson tractor factory was situated on Banner Lane, Tile Hill, until it closed in the early 2000s.